newrelic/nr1-victory-visualizations/catalog/documentation.md

 | Facet     | X axis position or x axis label   | Required (`string` or `boolean`)       |

 ## Progress Bar

 This visualization allows users to visualize a percent of a whole.
 It is similar to the `bullet` chart available, but provides coloring specific to the percentage of the whole, provides a circular representation of the data, and emphasizes the percentage.
 This visualization allows users to guage progress or see if they are meeting certain limits.

-For example, the query `FROM Transaction SELECT percentile(duration, 5), percentile(duration, 95)  FACET dateOf(timestamp) SINCE 7 days ago` will show the given 95th percentile of the duration as the top bar and 5th percentile of the duration as the bottom bar for each day of the last week.
+For example, the query `FROM PageView SELECT percentage(count(*), WHERE duration < 1)` will show out of the total number of actions in the `PageView` event, what percentage were under 1 second.

 ### Props Config

 These are the values that are configurable by a user via the Custom Visualizations Nerdlet or by editing on a dashboard.
 In order to use the visualization, you must provide:
 | Prop  | Usage      | Required |
 | -------------- | ----------- | ----------- |